notagamedevnono/trinityCore-docker/README.md

 ### Requirements

 - An _Ubuntu 20.04 LTS_ system, at least 100 gigs of free drive space, and as much memory and CPU as you can throw at it.
 VMs works fine.
 No other distro/version is supported because the build OS must match the Docker container OS.
-Ubuntu server edition works out-of-the box, deskop will require `git`, `wget` and `curl`.
+Ubuntu Server Edition works out-of-the box, Deskop Edition will require `git`, `wget` and `curl`.
-- Docker 19.x or higher with access to membership in the `docker` group.
+- `docker` installed.
-- A totally legitimate and obviously legally-procurred WoW 3.3.5 client.
+- A totally legitimate, non-dubiously-procurred WoW 3.3.5 client.

 ### How to